-Every child is gifted and labels aren’t really what they need.
-They all need to feel special, challenged, and appreciated.
+Every child is gifted in his or her own unique way.
+Labels aren’t what they need.
+Instead, they all need to feel special, challenged, and appreciated.
+Let’s discuss.

-If you are part of the public school system you will know there are kids labeled as “gifted” that are placed in a different class.
-What does this mean?
-What about the rest of the kids in the other classes?
+If you are part of the public school system, I’m betting you’ve heard of the “gifted” label before.
+Kids who excel in certain areas get separated out from the rest of their classmates and moved into a different class entirely.
+Is this really good for them, though?
+And what about the rest of the kids in the other classes?
 Aren’t they special too?

 Why are we always focusing only on grades and academic achievement anyway?
 Instead of labeling kids, we should be looking at other very important aspects of their lives.
 We should be teaching them values, respect, and kindness.

-To tell you the truth, I am more interested in my kids well-being than being the best students in their class.
-Of course I want them to do good in school and get good grades, but a good education to me is way more than just academics.
+To tell you the truth, I am more interested in my kids’ well-being than in them being the best students in their class.
+Of course, I want them to do good in school and get good grades, but a good education to me is way more than just academics.
 I want them to be happy, to be kind, to be curious about the world.

 I also care about the people my kids are becoming.
 Are they making friends in school?
 Are they really enjoying learning new stuff?
 Are they being challenged?
 Are they being offered the right tools so they can explore their interests and passions?

-Labeling kids as “gifted” is really not what they need.
-All kids need to feel special, because they are.
+I truly think that labeling kids as “gifted” is really not what they need.
+All kids need to feel special because they really are.
 They are all unique, and talented, and wonderful.
 Please don’t compare your children, every child is special in their own way.

 If you are interested in reading more about my blog, please take a look at my latest articles.
 I am a mom blogger who loves to share creative and healthy fun food ideas, family activities, natural remedies, parenting advice, and tips for living a healthy lifestyle.